sebasgarcep/sebasgarcep.github.io/_posts/2021-06-01-from-zero-to-data-ready-part-3.md

         user = server.get(user_id)
     return user.height >= 2.0
 ```
-Its behaviour is the same, so as long as we remember to pass the `cache` and the `server`, nothing should break in our application.
+The behaviour should stay the same.
+So long as we remember to pass the `cache` and `server` objects nothing should break in our application.
 On the other hand, this makes testing easier, as we can effectively mock the `cache` and the `server` during testing, and write separate tests to verify the correctness of these objects.

 Let's begin by establishing a directory structure for our project: